meshcloud/collie-cli/.github/README.md

 - [terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/) to
   build and deploy terraform

-_Optional_: To be able to generate documentation of your landing zones, you will need:
+_Optional_: To generate documentation of your landing zones, you will need:

 - [terraform-docs](https://github.com/terraform-docs/terraform-docs/#installation)
   to generate terraform module documentation
 - [node.js](https://nodejs.org/en/) to generate and preview your cloud foundation documentation

-That's it!
-Let's get `collie` installed ⤵️

 ## 👋 Need help or have feedback?